More Predictions, but these guys actually get paid for them

 I have seen very little sunlight over the past few days because of a game called Civilization 4.
 It’s still unclear whether it is an improvement for the series or if it beats the almighty Alpha Centuari, but it is damned good fun and super addictive.
 Because I NEED to keep playing, its technical flaws really get under my skin.
 I’m not talking about lacking textures, low polygon counts or jagged edges.
 The Play disc being mislabeled is just a hint of the upcoming misery that many gamers have suffered through to get their Civ fix.

 My computer is above the minimum requirements, yet there is still a massive slowdown with the graphics set to the lowest level.
 Sometimes the game stalls for a solid 2 or 3 minutes.
 Weird white graphic glitches appeared pretty regularly, so I headed over to the major Civ site to find out what the hell was going on.
-It turns out a lot of people, or a few very vocal people, were having all sorts of problems. → Is that an article in your pants, or are you just happy to read me?
+It turns out a lot of people, or a few very vocal people, were having all sorts of problems. → May God smite me if I stop reading here!

 Working Designs meets their Designer